THE 1986 TYLENOL MURDER WILL BE SOLVED IN THE SPRING OF 2011

 ”We have conviction” that none of the poison was put in the capsules by a worker at the plant.
 He added that cyanide breaks down the gelatin-based capsules and that the deterioration becomes evident ”in less than a month.”

 FDA spokesman William Grigg, at a separate press conference, said:

 “We have conviction that none of the poison was put in the capsules by a worker at the plant.”
 Cyanide breaks down the gelatin based capsules and deterioration becomes evident “in less than a month.”

 Countering the statements made by Hyland, Murray, Chiesa, and Grigg, was Westchester District Attorney Carl Vergari, who said he’d learned from federal authorities that the cyanide laced Tylenol capsules would not show signs of deterioration in 8 to 10 days; that they may have an indefinite shelf life.

 Then, on February 14, federal authorities admitted that the cyanide found in a Tylenol capsule that killed a woman could have been put there months ago.

-no time restrictions such as were previously reported,” said FDA Commissioner Dr. Frank Young. did showed
+“The work we did showed no time restrictions such as were previously reported,” said FDA Commissioner Dr. Frank Young.

 The evidence cited by Officials as proof that the Tylenol had been adulterated very recently, after it reached the local stores, was soundly refuted.
 The cyanide laced Tylenol capsules had an indefinite shelf-life, just as Carl Vergari had said.
 Therefore, the Tylenol capsules could have been poisoned weeks, months, or even a year earlier.
 They could have been poisoned at the local distribution center or they could have been poisoned while sitting in Johnson & Johnson’s regional distribution facility in Montgomeryville, PA.